 Many people with arthritis find it difficult to get started on an exercise program because of pain – but exercise is actually an important part of a successful arthritis treatment plan.
 Research shows that most types of physical activity do not cause or worsen arthritis.
 In contrast, a lack of physical activity is associated with increased muscle weakness, joint stiffness, reduced range of motion, fatigue and overall reduced physical fitness.

 In addition to improved physical health, exercise has many psychological benefits.
 Pain can seem more pronounced when we are unhappy or upset and exercise can help reduce depression.
-Additionally, it can improve self-esteem and self-confidence, improve the ability to relax, improve mood and wellbeing, and promote a good body image.
+Additionally, it can improve self-esteem and self-confidence, improve the ability to relax, improve mood and wellbeing, and promote a good Healthy Body image.
 Exercise also provides a good outlet for dealing with stress and anxiety.